Merit Systems Protection Board

 It is an act of whistleblowing to make a disclosure: even though another person previously has made a similar disclosure; as part of regular job duties; to a supervisor who participated in the alleged wrongdoing; regarding protection of critical infrastructure; alleging censorship of scientific or technical information; or that challenges the consequences of an agency policy decision (although mere disagreements over the validity of policy decisions are not protected).
 See 5 CFR 1201 and 1209.

 Persons Covered—Generally, current employees, former employees, or applicants for employment to positions in the Executive Branch in both the competitive and the excepted service, as well as positions in the Senior Executive Service, are considered covered employees.

-Standards of Proof—The Whistleblower Protection Enhancement Act of 2012 reduced the standard of proof for judging whether an employee had a “reasonable belief” that the disclosed information qualifies for protection.
-The prior standard required that employees present undeniable, uncontestable or incontrovertible proof that the actions of the government evidence a violation, mismanagement, waste, abuse or danger under the law.
-The new standard is whether a disinterested observer with knowledge of the essential facts available to the employee could reasonably reach such a conclusion.
+Legal Standards—he standard of proof for judging whether an employee had a “reasonable belief” that the disclosed information qualifies for protection is whether a disinterested observer with knowledge of the essential facts available to the employee could reasonably conclude that the actions of the government evidence a violation, mismanagement, waste, abuse or danger under the law.

 For an agency decision to be held retaliatory, the whistleblowing must be a contributing factor in the agency’s decision.
 That can be proven by: showing that the deciding official knew of the disclosure and that the adverse action was initiated within a reasonable time of that disclosure (with no evidence of a retaliatory motive necessary), or through the combination of other evidence such as the strength or weakness of the agency’s reasons for taking the personnel action, whether the whistleblowing was personally directed at the proposing or deciding officials, and whether those individuals had a desire or motive to retaliate.